sojs-coder/forge/docs/api/Sound.md

         name: 'GameMusic',
         src: './assets/audio/bg_music.mp3',
         volume: 0.5,
-        loop: true
+        loop: true,
-    })
+        start: true // Start playing when the game starts })
 );

 // Add the GameObject to a scene (e.g., your main menu scene) myMenuScene.addChild(backgroundMusic);

-// To start playing the music (e.g., when the scene starts or a button is clicked)
-// You would typically get a reference to the Sound part and call play() const musicPart = backgroundMusic.children['GameMusic'] as Sound;
-musicPart.play();
 ```

 ### Playing a Sound Effect on an Event